Vadim2090/Grants-Program/my_project_name.md

 **Vadim Smirnov**
 10+ years in marketing and product growth:
-- was responsible for the performance marketing in unit of the largest edtech project in CIS.
+- was responsible for the performance marketing in unit of the largest edtech platforms in CIS.
 Has growed users x14 and revenue x10
-- led the growth team in one of the first Workforse as a service products.
+- led the growth team in one of the first workforse-as-a-service markeplaces.
 Reduced customer acquisition cost x2
 - acted as an advisor in the international marketing automation platform.
 Developed and implemented b2b strategy

 Passionate about cycling, half marathon and marathon runner